Emotional Connection around the Table

 Clever kids

-It has been found that children who regularly eat at the table with family have a larger vocabulary than children who don’t.
-A larger vocabulary helps children when it comes to learning to read, as they learn reading skills earlier and more easily.
-For older children, it has been found that academic performance improves with more frequent family meals.
+Children who regularly eat at the table with family tend to develop larger vocabularies compared to those who don’t.
+A larger vocabulary supports children in learning to read earlier and more easily.
+For older children, frequent family meals have been linked to improved academic performance.

 Healthier bodies

-Family meal times benefit kids and parents in that generally, more nutritious food is consumed when sitting down to eat together.
-Sitting down to intentional meals sets a standard that children are more likely to follow later in life when they’re living independently.
+Family meal times benefit both kids and parents as more nutritious food is typically consumed when eating together.
+Establishing this habit early sets a standard that children are more likely to follow later in life when living independently.

 Improved resilience and mood

-Below is a little tool I developed to help parents think about fun, connecting questions to ask at the meal table, if needed.
+Below is a tool I’ve developed to help parents with fun, connecting questions to spark meaningful dinner table conversations:

 Let me know how it goes!
-I would love your feedback about what works for your family!
+I would love to hear your feedback about what works for your family!